HAS-Tools-Fall2020/homework-Bensketball/Submissions/Code_Review1/mitchell_HW6.md

 Save a text file in the folder titled 'data' and title this text file 'streamflow_week7.txt'.
 The name chosen is critical to my code.

 P.S.
 There is already a text file titled 'streamflow_week7_temp.txt' in the 'data' folder.
-This text file is missing this Saturday.
+This text file is missing this Friday and Saturday.
 This is why you are updating the data. :)

 ###### Step #2:
 Run my code.
 Make sure that the filename in the beginning reads like this: